LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

 \subsection{Enhancing segmentation with DINOv2 using 3D graph diffusion}

 DINOv2 provides generic visual features that do not explicitly include information for segmentation, unlike models such as SAM that were specifically trained for such a task.
 Consequently, using the 2D projections of uplifted DINOv2 features, as proposed in Sec. \ref{sec:appendix-dino_seg}, might fail to separate different objects that happen to have similar features while still being distinct entities.
 This challenge can be mitigated by incorporating 3D spatial information in which the objects are more likely to be well-separated.
-To this end, we propose to leverage the graph diffusion process introduced in Section~\ref{sec:diffusion}.
+To this end, we propose to leverage the graph diffusion process introduced in Sec.~\ref{sec:diffusion}.
+Below, we describe the initialization of the weight vector $g_0$ and the construction of the adjacency matrix $A$.

-For this task, the initial vector of weights $g_0\in \mathbb{R}^n$ representing a coarse estimation of the contribution of each Gaussian to the segmentation mask.
-We retain the last weight vector $g_T$ and render it into 2D for segmentation (Eq.~(\ref{eq:rendering})).
-Below, we describe the initialization of the weight vector $g_0$ and the construction of the adjacency matrix $A$. \vsp \paragraph{Initialization of the weight vector.} The initial weight vector $g_0$ is computed by uplifting the 2D \textit{foreground mask} (either scribbles or a reference mask) from the \textit{reference frame} into 3D using Eq.~(\ref{eq:uplifting}), normalizing the 3D mask by its mean value over all nodes and setting to zero all values below a fixed threshold.
+\myparagraph{Initialization of the weight vector} The initial vector of weights $g_0\in \mathbb{R}^n$ representing a coarse estimation of the contribution of each Gaussian to the segmentation mask.
+It is computed by uplifting the 2D \textit{foreground mask} (either scribbles or a reference mask) from the \textit{reference frame} using Eq.~(\ref{eq:uplifting}) from the main paper, and retaining only the top 10\% of Gaussians with positive mask values, setting the rest to zero.
 The nodes for which $g_0$ has a positive value define a set of anchor nodes $\mathcal{M}$ that are more likely to contribute to the foreground.
-The resulting weight vector is a coarse estimation of how much each Gaussian contributes to a rendered 2D segmentation mask. \vsp \paragraph{Construction of the graph edges.} We define the pairwise similarity function $S_f$ as:
+The resulting weight vector is a coarse estimation of how much each Gaussian contributes to a rendered 2D segmentation mask.